 Drive-in movies were once an American institution, with 5,000 theaters standing proudly during the 1950s and 60s.
-Today, fewer than 500 remain, but residents and visitors of Misquamicut are in luck because we can claim one of those exclusive theaters as our own, thanks to the hard work and ingenuity of the Misquamicut Business Association, led by Executive Director Caswell Cooke.
+Today, fewer than 500 remain, but residents and visitors of Misquamicut are in luck because we can claim one of those exclusive theaters as our own, thanks to the hard work and ingenuity of the Misquamicut Business Association, led by then Executive Director Caswell Cooke.

 Outdoor theaters and partial drive-in theaters existed as early as 1915, but the first full drive-in was patented by Richard Hollingshead in 1933, in New Jersey.
 Rhode Island was an early adopter of the fad, opening its first in 1937.
 Hollingshead was inspired to design and open his theater to give his mother a more comfortable viewing opportunity, and the family-friendly nature of drive-ins is often the root of their nostalgic feel.
 Of course, drive-ins also offered teenagers the perfect location for date nights, often screening low-budget B movies that you could afford to miss a scene or two of for the sake of a kiss.